Analytic network process: Literature and community

 Academic articles about ANP appear in journals dealing with the decision sciences, and several books have been written on the subject.

 There are numerous practical applications of ANP, many of them involving complex decisions about benefits (B), opportunities (O), costs (C) and risks (R).
 Studying these applications can be very useful in understanding the complexities of the ANP.
 The literature contains hundreds of elaborately worked out examples of the process, developed by executives, managers, engineers, MBA and Ph.D. students and others from many countries.
 About a hundred such uses are illustrated and discussed in The Encyclicon, a dictionary of decisions with dependence and feedback.

 Academics and practitioners meet biennially at the International Symposium on the Analytic Hierarchy Process (ISAHP), which, despite its name, devotes considerable attention to the ANP.

-Outline of the steps
+The steps

 Understanding of the ANP is best achieved by using ANP software to work with previously-completed decisions.
-One of the field's standard texts gives this outline of the steps involved:
+One of the field's standard texts lists the following steps: